Qiskit/qiskit/CONTRIBUTING.md

 If you're struggling with code review or a PR on Qiskit, you can ask for help in the `#qiskit-pr-help` channel on [the public Qiskit Slack](https://qisk.it/join-slack).

-Remember that the PR author is a human, not just a screen name!
+Remember that the PR author is a human, not just a username!
 It's ok to ask questions about the code, but don't be mean or rude about it even if you don't like it.

 #### What to focus on in review

 * Is everything in [the PR checklist](#pull-request-checklist) done?
-* Are any new public APIs easy to use, well documented, and in keeping with other parts of the Qiskit API?
+* Are any new public APIs easy to use, well documented, and consistent with other parts of the Qiskit API?
-* Do any changes to the code have knock-on effects for other parts of Qiskit that may be using them, or do the changes imply changes to the assumptions in our data structures?
+* Do any changes to the code have knock-on effects for other parts of Qiskit that may be using them, or do they imply changes to the assumptions in our data structures?
 * Are there any edge cases you can think of that the code might not handle well?
 * Is the code reasonably easy for you to understand?
 This particular point is